Beach Club Vibes

 Amadores Beach Club & Spa

-Beach and pool area at Amadores Beach Club and Spa
+Beachfront pool at Amadores Beach Club and Spa, Amadores Beach near Puerto Rico

 It's open daily from 10:00 to 18:30.
-Free parking and wifi are included.
-The club is family-friendly with wheelchair access throughout.
-Prices are moderate at €€.
+Free parking and wifi are included, and the club is fully wheelchair accessible.
+Some guests flag pricey drinks, but most are happy.

 Relax Beach Club

-Prices are budget-friendly at €10-20 per person.
-Open daily from 10:00 to 23:00, it runs much later than most competitors.
+Prices are around €10-20 per person.
 Reservations are recommended for brunch.
 Free parking is easy to find.
+The crowd is a genuine mix of families, groups, and solo travellers.

 Kai Club Restaurante Beach Club

 Kai Club Restaurante Beach Club faces Patalavaca beach on the Mogán coast.
-It has a pool, spa, grill restaurant, and al fresco bar.
-Rated 4.3 from 662 reviews.
+There's a pool, spa, grill restaurant, and al fresco bar, with beach access below the pool terrace.

 Reservations are required.
-Free parking is available and easy to find.
+Free parking is easy to find.
 The club has wifi and full wheelchair access.
-Pricing is €€.
+It's a quieter pool day option on the Mogán coast, better suited to couples or small groups than large parties.

 Palmira Beach Club